 Situated on the edge of the Garden District and Irish Channel with a dark dining room and ornate bar, Coquette is great for solo diners wanting a taste of French cuisine.
 Cozy up to the bar and order a specialty cocktail.

 Food halls are perfect for the solo diner.
-With so many different cuisines to choose from, plus open seating indoors and a patio outdoors, you’ll quickly feel right at home.
-Many people perch up with a book while enjoying their coffee, oysters, wings, or cocktails.
+With so many different cuisines to choose from, plus open seating indoors and a patio outdoors, you’ll quickly feel right at home at this spot in the Bywater.
+Many people perch up with a book while enjoying coffee, oysters, wings, and cocktails.

 As a modern Southern bistro located in the historic French Quarter, Sylvain offers a distinct ambiance in addition to regional flavors.
 The intimate dining room and courtyard, as well as the bar offers diners a cozy space to chow down on fried chicken sandwiches and Zapp’s-potato-chip-crusted drum.